Cash 1 Blog

 Know Your Credit Score

-To get your credit score for free, you can start with your financial institution or credit card provider.
+To get your credit history for free, you can start with your financial institution or credit card provider.
 They could provide you with the information.
 Also, each credit bureau will give you an annual free credit report.

-As you shop around for your new loan, check to see if potential lenders perform a hard or soft credit check when giving you a quote.
+As you shop around for your new loan, see if potential lenders perform a hard or soft credit check when giving you a quote.
 The hard credit check will negatively affect your score in the short term.

 Talk To Your Current Lender